Google Analytics Squarespace Integration

 Can I use Google Tag Manager with Squarespace?

 Yes.
 Add the GTM container script to Code Injection > Header and the noscript fallback to Code Injection > Footer.
-GTM then manages all your tracking scripts - GA4, Facebook Pixel, and custom events - from its own dashboard.
+GTM then manages all your tracking scripts, including GA4, Facebook Pixel, and custom events, from its own dashboard.

 Why is Google Analytics not showing data from my Squarespace site?

 Check that the Measurement ID is correct.
 Verify the tracking script is in the right Code Injection field.
 Disable ad blockers which can prevent the GA4 script from loading.
-Check GA4's Real-Time report - data may take 24-48 hours to appear in standard reports but should show in Real-Time immediately.
+Check GA4's Real-Time report, as data may take 24-48 hours to appear in standard reports but should show in Real-Time immediately.

 Does Squarespace track e-commerce data in Google Analytics?